🫢🤫🤭

 ★★★★★

-“Murder at the Summer Cheese Festival was a wonderfully cozy mystery that just left me feeling warm and fuzzy.
+"Left me feeling warm and fuzzy.
 This story encompasses themes of belonging, friendship, kindness, loyalty, and new beginnings.
-Cozy mysteries sometimes get a little boring towards the middle, but there was never a dull moment in this book.
-Never before have I been so delighted to sit through cheese tastings and demonstrations, but here we are.
-The food descriptions were among my favorites from any books, and left me hungry quite often.”
+There was never a dull moment.
+Never before have I been so delighted to sit through cheese tastings and demonstrations.
+The food descriptions were among my favorites from any books, and left me hungry."

 — Marwah, book blogger and reviewer, psychology graduate, fantasy, mystery, romance, historical fiction, and sci-fi reader, baker, writer, Dubai-based.